Tic Disorders: Symptoms, Types, and Treatment

 Tourette’s Syndrome

 The involuntary and repetitive actions or sounds are known as Tourette's syndrome.
-These tics can involve shrugging, blinking, or making noise like saying words or grunting.
-Tourette's begins in childhood, and while some people surpass it, others may continue to have tics into adulthood.
-Tics can get better or worse, often changing with stress or excitement at different times.
+These tics can involve shrugging, blinking or making noise like saying words or grunting.
+Tourette's begins in childhood and while some people surpass it, others may continue to have tics into adulthood.
+Tics can get better or worse often changing with stress or excitement at different times.

 Chronic (Persistent) Motor or Vocal Tic Disorder

 A tic disorder that starts before age 18 is called chronic tic disorder.
 A chronic tic disorder lasts for a minimum of one year.
 A person experiences uncontrollable movements or sounds in Motor tic or vocal tic disorder.
-Motor tics are involved in actions like shrugging, blinking, or twitching, while vocal tics are involved in throat clearing, repeating words, or grunting.
+Motor tics are involved in actions like shrugging, blinking or twitching.
+Whereas vocal tics are involved in throat clearing, repeating words or grunting.
 Motor or vocal tics occur repeatedly and last for a longer time.
-These tics can be frustrating, but many people learn to manage them to reduce their impact on their daily lives.
+These tics can be frustrating but many people learn to manage them to reduce the impact on their daily lives.
 These tics can be simple or complex.
-In simple tics, involuntary movements such as eye blinking, head jerking, facial grimacing, and shrugging shoulders can occur.
-In complex tics, hopping or twirling can occur.
-In vocal tics, involuntary sounds or words, such as sniffing, grunting, or throat clearing, can be involved, but in complex repetition of other people's words or phrases (echolalia) can occur.

 Provisional Tic Disorder: Understanding Transient Tics